 You are about to have risotto like any you’ve ever tried before Pea & Leek Risotto, amazing appetizer ever from Pitchet, a French restaurant in the heart of Dublin city.
 This was a pure accident kind of a place, we had to stop here because we got totally soaked in yet another rain and needed a place to dry off, get a few drinks and some snacks.
 We are big fans of poached eggs and we just had to try it when we saw an appetizer with one.
 This was flavor mesmerizing with a combination of perfectly poached egg and soft risotto.
 The texture alone made this excellent dish.
-We enjoyed this as part of their 3-course meal for €25 ($26) which was totally a worth and amazing deal.
+We enjoyed this as part of their 3-course meal for €25 ($26) which was totally worth an amazing deal.

 Pork Fillet @ Pichet (5 NOMs)

 Upscale your pork with an order of Pork Fillet from Pitchet, one of our favorite French restaurants in Dublin.
 Just look at this dish, presentation alone would make you fall in love with it.
 Pork fillets were prepared and seasoned perfectly.
 Plus the brown sauce added a nice and pinch of strong flavor to excite your taste buds even more.
 Went great with roasted vegetables, lentils and bacon cream.
 This is the kind of dish you enjoy slowly and a little bit of everything in every bite to savor it all.
 Similar to appetizer this dish was a bit small but yet delivered big on flavor and enjoyment.
-Not every dish must be giant and food coma inducing.
+Not every dish must be giant and food coma-inducing.
 Leaves more space for dessert.
-We enjoyed this as part of their 3-course meal for €25 ($26) which was totally a worth and amazing deal.
+We enjoyed this as part of their 3-course meal for €25 ($26) which was totally a worth an amazing deal.

 Passion Fruit Mix Drink @ Pichet (5 NOMs)